hartwigmedical/pipeline5/README.md

 and remove all low quality calls.

 #### Purple
-[Purple](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator) is an HMF in-house tool which combines the read-depth ratios, BAF, and variants to produce the pipeline final output, used both in the final report and exposed to research.
+[Purple](https://github.com/hartwigmedical/hmftools/tree/master/purple) is an HMF in-house tool which combines the read-depth ratios, BAF, and variants to produce the pipeline final output, used both in the final report and exposed to research.

 #### LINX
 [LINX](https://github.com/hartwigmedical/hmftools/tree/master/sv-linx) is an HMF in-house tool which interprets structural variants and calls fusions and homozygously disrupted genes.

-#### Bachelor
-[Bachelor](https://github.com/hartwigmedical/hmftools/tree/master/bachelor) is an HMF in-house tool which looks for pathogenic germline variants and annotates them with their state in the tumor sample.

 #### CHORD
 [CHORD](https://github.com/UMCUGenetics/CHORD) is an external tool which evaluates whether the tumor is HR-deficient based on the complete set of variants found.